Arcipelago Italia – Italian pavilion | 2018 Venice Architecture Biennale

 During the 2018 Biennale, the Italian pavilion will also feature a program of four theme-based events with debates, conferences, and workshops, involving part of the curatorial team with students from schools and universities.

 Arcipelago Italia, Arcipelago room, general views; photos © Inexhibit

-The “table” preseting the project for the Belice valley in Sicily; photo © Inexhibit
+The “table” presenting the project for the Belice Valley in Sicily; photo © Inexhibit